mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 ## Analysis

 Once everything was ready to go, we launched a pilot of the study to see if there was anything we needed to adjust.
-Once any adjustments were made, we launched the study with an additional four candidates, bringing us up to five, which we eventually extended to ten candidates.
+Once any adjustments were made, we launched the study with an additional four participants, bringing us up to five, which we eventually extended to ten participants.
 Once we had our ten, we could play back each study and begin the process of analysing the responses.

 ### Theme spotting